 How to Find Hidden GPS Trackers on Vehicles

-Many vehicles today are equipped with a car GPS tracker that uses the global positioning system (GPS) and cellular networks to monitor and report the precise position of the vehicle it’s attached to.
-GPS trackers are popular among fleet and taxi companies, as well as individual car owners, as they help with theft recovery and vehicle monitoring.
-Most of these trackers are added by the vehicle owner, but it is possible for a person to equip a vehicle with such a device without the knowledge or consent of the owner.
-If you suspect that your vehicle has been outfitted with a GPS tracker without your knowledge, there are some simple steps to take to determine whether you’re being tracked.
+Many vehicles today are equipped with a car GPS tracker that uses the global positioning system (GPS) and cellular networks to monitor and report the precise location of the vehicle.
+GPS trackers are popular among fleet and taxi companies and individual car owners as they help with theft recovery and vehicle monitoring.
+Most of the trackers are added by the owner, but any person can equip a vehicle with such a device without the knowledge or consent of the owner.
+If you suspect that your vehicle has been outfitted with a GPS tracker without your knowledge, there are some simple steps to take to determine whether you are being tracked.

 What You Need to Know About GPS Tracking Devices

 GPS trackers come in all shapes and sizes, some more discreet than others, and they can be divided into two broad categories: real-time GPS trackers (active) and GPS data loggers (passive).
 Active trackers combine GPS location tracking with real-time data transmission using cellular towers.
 The main advantage of active GPS trackers is that they can be accessed remotely over the internet.
 Passive GPS trackers store location data in internal memory and can be accessed only in person.

 While installing most modern GPS trackers on a vehicle is a very simple process, finding hidden GPS trackers is seldom as straightforward.
 However, because of how GPS trackers work, there are several places on a vehicle where you should always look if you suspect that someone is monitoring your location with a GPS tracker.

 Because bumpers are made of injection-molded ABS, they’re an excellent place for a GPS tracker, making this the most likely place for a tracker to be hidden.
 To look behind a bumper, we recommend you use a mirror on an extendable pole while illuminating the area with a flashlight.